woocommerce/woocommerce-gateway-mijireh-checkout/readme.txt

 == Changelog ==

+= 1.0.2 - 2015/02/13 =

+* Fixed an error when use coupons and the "Prices Entered With Tax" option as "Yes, I will enter prices inclusive of tax".

 = 1.0.1 - 2015/02/12 =

 * Fixed the "Slurp your custom checkout page" meta box in WooCommerce 2.3.